SourcePot/mediaplayer/README.md

 ![Web page screenshot](./assets/sample-playlist.png)

-The new video will be loaded into the player when the previous video is finished.
+Videos can be skipped by clicking the play button again.

-## How to use it?
+## How does it work?
 Datapool stores videos as well as other media as entries in the database table *multimedia*.
 The video files themself are stored in the *filespace* folder.
 Any video from *multimedia* can be linked to a MediaPlayer playlist entry.